Human anus

 In part owing to its exposure to feces, a number of medical conditions may affect the anus, such as hemorrhoids.
-The anus is the site of potential infections and other conditions, including cancer (see Anal cancer).
+The anus is the site of potential infections and other conditions, including cancer (see anal cancer).

 With anal sex, the anus can play a role in sexuality.
 Attitudes toward anal sex vary, and it is illegal in some countries.
 The anus is often considered a taboo part of the body, and is known by many, usually vulgar, slang terms.
 Some sexually transmitted infections including HIV/AIDS and anal warts can be spread via anal sex.

 Structure

-The anus is the final part of the gastrointestinal tract, and directly continues from the rectum.
-The anus passes through the pelvic floor.
-The anus is surrounded by muscles.
+The anus is the final part of the gastrointestinal tract, and directly continues from the rectum, passing through the pelvic floor.
 The top and bottom of the anus are surrounded by the internal and external anal sphincters, two muscular rings which control defecation.

 The anus is surrounded in its length by folds called anal valves, which converge at a line known as the pectinate line.
 This represents the point of transition between the hindgut and the ectoderm in the embryo.
 Below this point, the mucosa of the internal anus becomes skin.
 The pectinate line is also the division between the internal and external anus.

 The anus receives blood from the inferior rectal artery and innervation from the inferior rectal nerves, which branch from the pudendal nerve.